Education: Frequently Asked Questions About Sexual Health

 The condom broke last night.
 Can I take the "morning after pill"?

 When taken correctly, EC can reduce the chance of pregnancy by up to 89 percent.
 If the condom broke or you had unprotected sex, you may want to use emergency contraception.
-You can purchase emergency contraception at your local Planned Parenthood of Indiana health center.
+You can purchase emergency contraception at your local Planned Parenthood of Indiana and Kentucky health center.
 Call (800) 230-PLAN to find the health center nearest you.
 You can also purchase emergency contraception over-the-counter at your local pharmacy.
 Plan B® is now available without a prescription for consumers age 18 or older, but a prescription is needed for women 17 and younger.

 I am pregnant and I can not have a child at this time.
 Does Planned Parenthood provide abortions?
 Where can I go and how much do they cost?